 The Sphinx system has been developed at Carnegie Mellon University as an open-source speech recognition software.
 As CMU Sphinx is a local or offline speech recognition system, they have several advantages and drawbacks compared to cloud system such as Google Cloud Speech-to-Text.

 The first advantage is that it does not require WiFi connection as it does the speech processing offline, however this comes with requirement of powerful CPU as general speech recognition is a difficult task and require heavy computation (Gazetić, 2017).
-Lower computation power will result in lower accuracy of the speech recognition (Gazetić, 2017).
+Lower computation power will result in the drawback of lower accuracy of the speech recognition (Gazetić, 2017).

 Google Cloud Speech-to-Text API is a cloud speech recognition service offered by Google.
-Based on Google Cloud official documentation, Google Cloud Speech-to-Text enables developers to convert audio to text by applying powerful neural network models in an easy-to-use API.
+Based on Google Cloud official documentation.
+Google Cloud Speech-to-Text enables developers to convert audio to text by applying powerful neural network models in an easy-to-use API.
 The API recognizes 120 languages and variants to support global user base.
 It can enable voice command-and-control, transcribe audio from call centers, and more.
 Furthermore, it can process real-time streaming or prerecorded audio.
-After Google has used the new technology that is the deep learning neural networks, Google achieved an 8 % error rate in 2015 that is a reduction of more than 23 percent from year 2013 (Këpuska and Bohouta, 2017).
+After Google has used the new technology that is the deep learning neural networks, Google achieved an 8 % error rate in 2015 that is a reduction of more than 23 percent from year 2013 where it used HMMs (Hidden Markov Models) (Këpuska and Bohouta, 2017).

 We have considered the pros and cons of each system and made a comparison table as shown in Table 2.3.5.
 Google Cloud Speech-to-Text API does not require high computation power as the processing is done by Google powerful servers in the cloud.
 However, this comes with the requirement of internet connection, but as the current era has high coverage of internet, this does not pose a huge problem.
 Google Cloud also offers easier usage compared to CMU Sphinx because CMU Sphinx may require one to adjust all the parameters manually to obtain high accuracy.
 After careful consideration, we decided that Google Cloud Speech-to-Text API is more suitable for our prototype.